withastro/astro/GOVERNANCE.md

 - Instead of gaining Discord contributor roles (`@contributor`, `@maintainer`, `@core`) you will receive a special `@staff` role in Discord and GitHub that grants equivalent visibility and permissions as `@core`.
 - No voting abilities for the first 3 months of staff membership.
 Then, the role grants equivalent voting permissions as `@core` (see [Voting](#voting) below).
-- No longer eligible for additional contributor levels.
-You are essentially frozen at your current contributor level until you leave staff.
+- Not eligible for additional contributor levels while acting as `@staff`.
+You can retain all current contributor levels and can request a new nomination upon leaving `@staff` (See [Leaving Staff](#leaving-staff) below).
+This rule is designed to prevent a team of contributors/maintainers that is overwhelmingly ex-staff members.

 #### Responsibilities

 Responsibilities will vary.
 Most often, a staff member will regularly meet the responsibilites of either the [Maintainer (L2)](#level-2---maintainer) or [Core Maintainer (L3)](#level-3---core-mainainer) role.

 #### Nomination

 There is no nomination process for this role.
-The project steward is responsible for granting and revoking the `@staff` role
+The project steward is responsible for granting and revoking the `@staff` role.

 #### Leaving Staff

 When someone leaves the Astro Technology Company, they lose staff privileges and return to their original membership level in our governance structure (whatever level they were at before joining staff).